dtbootcamp/web/zz_notes/slides-notes.md

   - Color
   - Opacity
   - Gradients
-- talk about the @font-face attribute
+- talk about the @font-face attribute and other ways of using external fonts and unicode characters
 - talk about text shadows
-- mention CSS compilers like Sass and Less (just that they exist and why they are useful we obvious aren't going to teach them).
+- mention CSS compilers like Sass and Less (just that they exist and why they are useful --we obvious aren't going to teach them).

 ### individual slides:
 - 11: say why this (over specificity) is a bad practice and to be avoided at all costs!